Nonlinear Closure Relations Theory for Transport Processes in Non-Equilibrium Systems: The Entropy-Covariant Formalism

 In Eq.~(\ref{sets9}), the first term is the contribution at the thermodynamic limit whereas the second expression reflects the interactions between the ${\bf k}$-cell and the other cells.
 In a relaxation process, contributions from different wave-numbers are negligible with respect to those with same wave-numbers ({\it the slaving principle} \cite{haken}) and, hence, we finally obtain

 Last inequality is satisfied {\it for any} ${\hat X}^\mu_{(0)}(t)$ if, and only if

 is a {\it positive definite matrix}.
-Therefore, for spatially-extended thermodynamic systems, we replace $X^{\mu}(t)\rightarrow X^\mu_{({\bf k})}(t)$ and $\tau_{\mu\nu} (t)\rightarrow \tau_{\mu\nu({\bf k})} (t)$.
+This non-trivial result will be extensively used in Section \ref{ttse}.
+For spatially-extended thermodynamic systems, we have then to replace $X^{\mu}(t)\rightarrow X^\mu_{({\bf k})}(t)$ and $\tau_{\mu\nu} (t)\rightarrow \tau_{\mu\nu({\bf k})} (t)$.
 Under these conditions, Eqs~(\ref{tfe1}) determine the nonlinear corrections to the Onsager coefficients while Eqs~(\ref{ts2}) and Eqs~(\ref{ts6}), with affine connection Eq.~(\ref{ts25}), are the thermodynamic covariant differentiation along a curve and the thermodynamic covariant differentiation of a thermodynamic vector, respectively.

 0.2truecm {\bf The Privileged Thermodynamic Coordinate System} 0.2truecm By definition, a thermodynamic coordinate system is a set of coordinates defined so that the expression of the entropy production takes the form of Eq.~(\ref{tr1}).
 Once a particular set of thermodynamic coordinates is determined, the other sets of coordinates are linked to the first one through a TCT [see Eqs~(\ref{tr2})].
 The simplest way to determine a particular set of coordinates is to quote the entropy balance equation